hamsall/journal-topic-organiser/README.md

 Big inspo for this came from Derek Sivers.
 Here's an article on the [Benefits of a daily diary and topic journals](https://sive.rs/dj)

 ## collabs
 If anyone is keen to jam on the code have a go!
 I've been using this for a while and it really works for me but any ideas are always welcome.
-Happy Journalling :)
+Happy Journaling :)

 ## license